Analyze SERP Backlink Profiles in Bulk for SEO Using Python

 Import Python Modules

-- requests: for calling both APIs
+- requests: for calling both APIs.

-- pandas: storing the result data
+- pandas: storing result data.

-- serpapi: interfacing with the serpapi api
+- serpapi: interfacing with the SERPapi API.

-- seaborn: a little pandas table conditional formatting fun
+- seaborn: conditional formatting for pandas tables.

 import requests import pandas as pd import json from serpapi import GoogleSearch import urllib.parse import seaborn as sns